Dear Green Bathing Suit Girl

-“Dear Green Bathing Suit Girl” is the viral letter that tells us that it does not matter what we are like.
-It doesn’t make a difference if we are characterized by being clever, creative, intelligent, cultured, caring, perseverant, or hardworking.
+“Dear Green Bathing Suit Girl” is the viral letter that tells us that it doesn’t matter what we’re like.
+It doesn’t make a difference if we’re characterized by being clever, creative, intelligent, cultured, caring, perseverant, or hardworking.
 The most important thing is looking pretty, attractive, and modern.

 This is why we hide.
 This is why we hide the marks of our life, our stretch marks, our extra pounds, or our bony frame.
 This is why we are crafty with our t-shirts and seek to look “prettier” and to Photoshop our reality.